27luket/cli-music-player/README.md

 # Command-Line Music Player

 ## Overview
 This command-line music player is a Python program designed to manage a local music library and control playback of audio tracks.
-It allows users to add songs from YouTube, play, pause, skip, shuffle, and adjust volume, all from the command line.

 ## Features
 - Add songs from YouTube by searching for them